Beth Lear

-Beth Lear is an American politician who has served in the Ohio House of Representatives from the 61st district since 2023.
+Beth Lear (born 1966/1967) is an American politician who has served in the Ohio House of Representatives from the 61st district since 2023.

 She is a veteran, and a graduate of Olentangy High School and Ohio State University.

 Political positions

 Transgender rights

 In January 2024, Lear co-sponsored a bill which would ban transgender people from bathrooms that align with their gender identity in schools.
 During the hearing for the bill, she compared identifying as transgender to identifying as a bird.